nixworks/public/news/2016/01/5/README.md

 ##### People's Liberation Army Rocket Force
 ### [The Second Artillery Corps is re-organized into the People's Liberation Army Rocket Force.The People's Liberation Army Strategic Support Force is founded, with Gao Jin as its inaugural commander and Liu Fulian as Political Commissar.The Ground Force is re-organized under the People's Liberation Army Ground Force Command, under commander Li Zuocheng. ](/news/2016/01/5/the-second-artillery-corps-is-re-organized-into-the-people-s-liberation-army-rocket-force-the-people-s-liberation-army-strategic-support-for.md)
-_Context: Ground Force, Liu Fulian, People's Liberation Army Strategic Support Force, Gao Jin, People's Liberation Army Rocket Force, Li Zuocheng_
+_Context: Gao Jin, Li Zuocheng, People's Liberation Army Strategic Support Force, Liu Fulian, Ground Force, People's Liberation Army Rocket Force_

 ##### Deputy Communist Party Secretary
 ### [Former Beijing Deputy Communist Party Secretary Lu Xiwen is expelled from the Communist Party of China for "interfering with the market economy and law enforcement" and "living a luxurious lifestyle", among other offenses. ](/news/2016/01/5/former-beijing-deputy-communist-party-secretary-lu-xiwen-is-expelled-from-the-communist-party-of-china-for-interfering-with-the-market-econ.md)